 Animals may be attracted to the smell of food, whether it’s being cooked outside or simply served to a guest.
 They may start encroaching on your dining area in hopes of finding food scraps or trash.
 Be quick to clear away uneaten food after guests have gone and sweep the floors for fallen debris.
 If animals become a continuous problem, call a reputable pest control company to discuss your options.

 Choose Appropriate Furniture and Decor

-Use furniture, shading, and lighting to capture the ambience of your restaurant patio design.
+Use furniture, shading, and lighting to capture the ambiance of your restaurant patio design.
 Do you want to use rustic wooden picnic tables and benches, or do you prefer a charming set up with metal chairs and seat cushions?
 Whatever furniture you decide on, keep it in line with the concept of your restaurant.
-Many times a patio is removed from crowded areas, or owners place a barrier of a fence, planters, or dividers around the space to create a feeling of privacy.
-Because your patio is an outdoor advertisement for your business, use that to your advantage.
-Bright colored flowers or dramatic canopies will be noticeable during the day, and light strings or candles will illuminate your patio in the evening.

 One of the easiest ways to advertise your patio is to attract diners with an outdoor sign.
 If your patio is next to the street or on the sidewalk, it'll be easier to draw in customer attention with signs and decorations.
-If you're not in an obvious place, such as a location off the back of your restaurant or an area surrounded by trees, customers may not notice your patio as quickly.
-Use signs, banners, string lights, and eye-catching decorations to draw in people's attention.
 Place signs and lights on the sidewalk outside your business, at your entrance, or even inside your restaurant so guests waiting to be seated will know there's an outdoor dining option.